mAlaliSy/ScientificNoon/README.md

   * MVP Architecture.
   * Dagger2 for Dependency Injection.
   * RxJava for reactive programming.
-  * Retrofit for HTTP connections.
+  * Retrofit for API calls.
   * jsoup for HTML parsing.
   * Material Design with Animation.
   * WP REST API.